Gearmo/GearModules/README.md

-# WhoIsGearmo-
+# GearModules
-A short website describing my goals and a little bit about myself.
-No domain yet.
+Hi, I'm Gearmo!
+"GearModules" is my personal Web Development website that introduces me and my programming portfolio, including websites I've created and some trivia about my life.